PatrykMCoder/Todo/README.md

 Todo app with todo list and note

-You can download this app from Google Store: https://play.google.com/store/apps/details?id=com.pmprogramms.todo

 This app is for create TODO list and create Notes in one app.
 In future will be connected with website.
 This app will share on Play Store